mozilla/pkipolicy/ccadb/policy.md

 each instance (i.e. PEM data) of the certificate only needs to be included in the CCADB once.

-If an intermediate certificate is revoked, the CCADB must be updated to mark it as revoked, giving the reason why, within 24 hours for a security incident, and within 7 days for any other reason.
+If a non-exempt intermediate certificate is revoked, the CCADB must be updated to mark it as revoked, giving the reason why, within 24 hours for a security incident, and within 7 days for any other reason.

 ## 5. Policies, Practices and Audit Information ##